pymatting/pymatting/paper/paper.md

 # Summary

-An important step of many image editing tasks is to extract specific objects from an image in order to place them in a scene of a movie or compose them onto another background.
+A fundamental problem of many image processing tasks is the extraction of specific objects from an image in order to place them in a scene of a movie or compose them onto another background.
 Alpha matting describes the problem of separating the objects in the foreground from the background of an image given only a rough sketch.
-We introduce the PyMatting package for the Python ecosystem which implements various approaches to solve the alpha matting problem.
-Our library is also able to extract the foreground of an image given the alpha matte.
-The implementation aims to be computationally efficient and easy to use.
+Besides everyday image editing, alpha matting has been applied to medical image analysis [@fan2019hierarchical; @zhaozheng2010understanding] and microscopy image restoration [@kanade2011cell].

 For an image $I$ with foreground pixels $F$ and background pixels $B$, alpha matting asks to determine opacities $\alpha$, such that the equality